 Michele Baranaskas, LCSW, Coordinator, Partners in Community Outreach

-Michelle Rollyson, Administrative Coordinator, West Virginia Infant/Toddler Mental Health Association
+Michelle Rollyson, Coordinator, West Virginia Infant/Toddler Mental Health Association